By Xavier Moyet (University of Leeds)

 Amah in Europe, walks in Paris urban space, close to Bastille.

 XM: Thanks for this showcase, Andrew.
-Once again, only a fraction of your series is presented here (for the full series, see here).
+Once again, only a fraction of your series is presented here (link to the full series of photographs).
 Now, could you tell me how this set of photographs compares with other projects you have carried out?

 AE: In a sense, some project can take more time to come to fruition, some may be right on the spot, an example is this project, compared with the project about Barbers in West Africa where I spent several years developing and executing the idea into a project.